KFO's Ratings

 the Audimeter method is not infallible.
 There are mechanical

-breakdowns, and many people simply don’t want the black box in their
+breakdowns, and many people simply don’t want the black box in

 homes.
 Another